Home

 Froggatt's Buzzer

-When we walk on the bushland with short grass, it was common that every step we walked, we heard a loud buzzing sound and see some insects jumped and flied away just above the ground.
-It was difficult to look at what was those creatures.
+When we walk on the bushland with short grass, it is common that every step we walked, we heard a loud buzzing sound.
+Then saw some insects jumping and flying away.
+They fly just above the ground surface.
+It was difficult to see at what was those creatures.
 Most likely they were the Froggatt's Buzzer grasshoppers.
 Please also visit this page for more details.

 Golden Bandwing

-Cryptobothrus chrysophorus, tribe Acridini, male body length 20mm, nymph 15mm
+Cryptobothrus chrysophorus, body length adult 30mm, nymph 15mm

-The grasshopper is brown to dark brown in colour, reassemble dry leaves on the ground.
+The grasshopper is brown to dark brown, reassemble dry leaves colours on the ground.
 The abdomen and hind legs are bright orange in colour.
 More information and images can be found on this page.

 Longheaded Grasshopper, Giant Green Slantface